mianfg/pictomaker/README.md

 ## ⚠️ Important notice

 > This version of PictoMaker is **deprecated**.
-I am working on a new, faster and more efficient (and with more elegant code) version with more features.
-On the meantime, you can enjoy this app at <https://pictomaker.herokuapp.com/>.
+You can enjoy a **new, more elegant and improved version** called [PictoMaker Lite](https://github.com/mianfg/pictomaker-lite).
+PictoMaker Lite is a low overhead API designed to provide basic functionality, and with more features!
 >
+> * Better tokenization and lemmatization.
+> * More organized code.
+> * Multilanguage support!
+>
-> The scripts provided **lack documentation**, and some of the code may be written in a not-so-pretty way (as this was the first webapp that I ever implemented 😅).
+> _The scripts provided here **lack documentation**, and some of the code may be written in a not-so-pretty way (as this was the first webapp that I ever implemented 😅).
 Please do not use in production.
-Soon there will be a new version, as I previosly stated.
+This repository has been left as-is, as I'm frankly really proud of it!_

 ## Features